 There are 32 exceptions to the ban.
-On Sundays post offices, gas stations, pharmacies, stores at airports, train stations and hotels can all operate.
+On Sundays, post offices, gas stations, pharmacies, stores at airports, train stations, and hotels can all operate.
 There is also an exception for shops that are run solely by the owner/entrepreneur.
-In order to keep them open on Sundays, the owners are obligated to complete sales on their own behalf and for their own benefit.
-Moreover, online shopping is not restricted in any way, which is also a huge opportunity for the e-commerce market.
+In order to keep them open on Sundays, the owners are obligated to complete sales on their behalf and for their benefit.
+Moreover, online shopping is not restricted, which is also a huge opportunity for the e-commerce market.

-What about the customers?
-Are they happy or pleased with these changes?
 Restrictions implemented on Sunday trade strongly polarizes Polish consumers.
-Undeniably the group of strong opponents is significantly bigger than the group of Sunday trade ban supporters.
-With the trading ban implementation, customers not only had to change their habits, but also get used to doing most of their shopping on Saturdays.
-Most customers agreed that after implementing the Sunday trade ban they have more time for themselves and their families.
-This opinion is also shared by retail store employees.
+Undeniably the group of strong opponents is significantly larger than the group of Sunday trade ban supporters.
+With the trading ban implementation, customers had to change their habits and get used to doing most of their shopping on Saturdays.
+After implementing the Sunday trade ban, most customers agreed that they have more time for themselves and their families.
+Retail store employees also share this opinion.

 After many months, the ban on Sunday trade seems to be less effective than it was anticipated at the start, although the result of the trade restrictions has not yet been definitively determined.
-Moreover, the law remains very controversial and is a topic of continued debate since the time of its implementation and no further modifications to it are expected.
-Despite all these inconveniences, the Polish retail market seems to remain in good condition.
+Moreover, the law remains very controversial and is a topic of continued debate since its implementation, and no further modifications to it are expected.
+In 2020, there has been a slight decline in retail sales due to the coronavirus (COVID-19) pandemic.
+However, despite all these inconveniences, the retail market seems to remain in relatively good condition.